jacklul/USharpVideo-Subtitles/README.md

 1. Install [UdonSharp](https://github.com/vrchat-community/UdonSharp) first if you haven't already
 2. Import [USharpVideo](https://github.com/MerlinVR/USharpVideo/releases/latest) package if you haven't already
 3. Import [latest release](https://github.com/jacklul/USharpVideo-Subtitles/releases/latest) package
-4. Drag the `USharpVideoSubtitles/Subtitles` prefab into your scene:
+4. Drag the `Subtitles` prefab into your scene
-    - when using **USharpVideo** - drag the prefab directly into it
+    - when using **USharpVideo** - set the same transform values to make it match the position
-    - otherwise - just drag it into the scene (preferrably at the root)
 5. When a window asking you to import **TextMeshPro Essentials** appears - just do it
-6. Add a reference in the `Subtitles` object (**SubtitleManager** script) to:
+6. Add a reference in the `USharpVideoSubtitles` object (**SubtitleManager** script) to:
     - when using **USharpVideo** - **USharpVideoPlayer** script (**Target Video Player** field)
-    - in any other case - **VRCUnityVideoPlayer** or **VRCAVProVideoPlayer** (**Base Video Player** field) - depends on which one you're using, usually it's the first one (for advanced users: this field is set to public so you can change the reference dynamically through scripting)
+    - in any other case - **VRCUnityVideoPlayer** or **VRCAVProVideoPlayer** (**Base Video Player** field) - depends on which one you're using ([you can change this dynamically](https://github.com/jacklul/USharpVideo-Subtitles#subtitlemanagersetvideoplayer-basevrcvideoplayer))
+7. Add a reference in the `Subtitles/Overlay` object (**Video Screen** field) to the video player's screen object, the overlay will copy the position and rotation of the screen on world initialisation
-7. To display subtitles in the correct position you have to drag `Subtitles/Overlay` object into the video player's screen object and then reset transform values on it
+    - if this doesn't work for you then drag `Subtitles/Overlay` object into the video player's screen object and then reset transform values on it

 ## Quick API reference

 Methods that you might be interested in using when integrating this addon with other stuff in your world.

+### SubtitleManager.SetVideoPlayer(BaseVRCVideoPlayer): void

+Use this to change the video player reference that the subtitles are synced with

+- Does nothing when using **USharpVideo**

 ### SubtitleManager.ProcessInput(string): void

 Loads subtitles from the text string globally or locally (depending on `IsLocal()` value)

-- When using **USharpVideo** - player who can control the video player can load the subtitles globally
+- When using **USharpVideo** - only the player who can control the video player can do this (`USharpVideo.CanControlVideoPlayer()`)
-- For other video players - if `IsLocked()` is `true` then only the Master can load the subtitles globally
+- For other video players - if `IsLocked()` is `true` then only the Master can do this

 ### SubtitleManager.IsLocked(): bool

-Whenever the addon is locked (Master only)
+Whenever the access is locked to Master only

-- When using **USharpVideo** it shares the same state with it
+- When using **USharpVideo** it shares the same state with the video player

 ### SubtitleManager.SetLocked(bool): void